sdanfort/snake_curvature/README.md

 - determine if each curve falls to the left or right of the snake's head,
 - plot the results for user visualization.

-A full example can be run, with the option to save the figure, tabulate reuslts (saved as .txt and .xls), and save data as a .mat struct in runCurvatureCode.m
+A full example can be run, with the option to save the figure, tabulate results (saved as .txt and .xls), and save data as a .mat struct in runCurvatureCode.m

 Note that snake centerline .txt files are not provided, and you must update your file paths in runCurvatureCode.m